The trial of Captain Isaac Prescott for cruelty to his wife – 1785

 Just six days into their marriage Captain Prescott demonstrated his own temper by thumping his new wife on the ear and throwing her bodily across a room in the modest lodgings which they had taken on Portsmouth Common.
 A similar assault occurred a week later, and soon he was confining Mrs Prescott to a single room, beating her with both fists, and making her kneel for upwards of two hours in what would today be termed a ‘stress position’.
 Witnesses, including their landlady and Prescott’s servants, would testify that the captain regularly flew into a rage and used insulting, foul language against his wife for no apparent cause.

-Towards the end of May the Prescotts spent four days with friends at Lymington, during which visit the lady of the house was alerted by Mrs Prescott’s screams in the guest bed chamber and rushed upstairs to find the captain standing over his wife with a stick in his hand.
-Caught in the act, Prescott barged out of the room, swearing and cursing his wife who was immediately examined and found to have sustained fresh marks and bruises on her back and neck.
+Towards the end of May, the Prescotts spent four days with friends at Lymington, during which visit the lady of the house was alerted by Mrs Prescott’s screams in the guest bed chamber and rushed upstairs to find the captain standing over his wife with a stick in his hand.
+Caught in the act, Prescott barged out of the room, swearing, and cursing his wife who was immediately examined and found to have sustained fresh marks and bruises on her back and neck.
 Next day, the precipitate arrival of the hostess in the garden prevented Mrs Prescott from receiving another beating, but not long after the couple had retired upstairs the visibly distressed captain’s wife appeared at an open window crying out for vinegar to ease the pain of a wound that had been inflicted on her thumb.
 It was telling and typical of such bullying and cowardly behaviour that in company that evening Prescott was recorded as displaying tenderness and comfort to his misused wife.

-Although it was not unusual for Prescott to become alarmed at the thought that he had gone too far, his savage outburst were such that he simply could not conceal the matrimonial violence from the outside world.
+Although it was not unusual for Prescott to become alarmed at the thought that he had gone too far, his savage outbursts were such that he simply could not conceal the matrimonial violence from the outside world.
 A friend of Mrs Prescott’s regularly witnessed the captain’s furious passions despite his repeated assertions to her that he was fortunate to have such an amiable wife.
-A regular witness to the ill-treatment, although she would be too young to testify, was Prescott’s illegitimate eleven year-old daughter, Georgiana, in whose room Mrs Prescott often sought sanctuary.
+A regular witness to the ill-treatment, although she would be too young to testify, was Prescott’s illegitimate eleven-year-old daughter, Georgiana, in whose room Mrs Prescott often sought sanctuary.
 A servant, John Silk, was even assaulted for trying to sneak Mrs Prescott some breakfast after her husband had refused her to partake of some, the denial of food being but one of his many ill-treatments.

 On 3 June a pregnant Mrs Prescott was picking fruit in the garden when the captain appeared and started throwing mud and stones at her.
 Snatching a bunch of cherries from the ground, he forced them into her mouth and struck her a bruising blow with his fist.
 The abuse did not stop when he took her aboard his new command, the Seaford 20, for in front of Georgiana he pulled his wife’s dress up over her face before ordering his coxswain to come into the cabin and view her.
 Thereafter, and despite Mrs Prescott’s pregnancy, the torment continued with blows to the stomach and the vigorous rubbing of her face, and although there was some respite when the Seaford sailed for Newfoundland with a convoy, it re-commenced once Prescott returned home in November, a new abuse being to make her stand in the cold for several hours.